ryotayamanaka/hackmakers/doc/03_create-database-user/create-database-user.md

 ### Objectives

-- Learn how to create a database user in SQLDeveloperWeb.
+- Learn how to create a database user in SQL Developer Web.

 ### Prerequisites

 * Oracle cloud account
 * Provisioned Autonomous Database Shared Free Tier Instance

-## **STEP 1:** Create the Customer_360 user
+## **STEP 1:** Create a database user

-1. Login as the Admin user in SQLDevWeb of the newly created ADB Free Tier instance.
+1. Login as the Admin user in SQL Developer Web of the newly created ADB Free Tier instance.

   Go to your Cloud Console, click **Autonomous Transaction Processing**.
 Select the ADB instance **ATP Graph** you created in Lab 2.